-In 2011, TNA Impact Wrestling held the Victory Road pay-per-view, where the main event saw Jeff Hardy and Sting face-off for the TNA World Heavyweight Championship.
-Card-wise, the show is mostly forgotten, but it was their match that stands out for all the wrong reasons.
+In 2011, TNA Impact Wrestling held the Victory Road pay-per-view, where the main event saw Jeff Hardy and Sting face off for the TNA World Heavyweight Championship.
+Card-wise, the show is mostly forgotten, but their match stands out for all the wrong reasons.

 Jeff Hardy and Sting Match Goes Shockingly Wrong

 It was apparent quite immediately that something was wrong with Jeff Hardy.
 His music played out in the arena, and a considerable amount of time passed before he appeared through the curtain—45 seconds, to be exact.

 Hardy always had an aura about him and how he moved, but this wasn’t the charismatic enigma being his eccentric self out there.
 He was too offbeat.

 Sting followed with his entrance.
 It was the exact entrance you’d expect from him, making Jeff’s approach to the ring feel even more off in comparison.

 The commentators went over the match and did their best to hype it up.
 The camera focused on Hardy, and to the commentators’ credit, they kept it professional as there was no way they couldn’t see the disastrous likelihoods that laid ahead.